cloudflare/cloudflare-docs/content/workers/tutorials/connect-to-turso-using-workers/index.md

 In order to keep this token secret:

 * You will create a `.dev.vars` file for local development.
 Don't commit this file to source control: you should add it to your `.gitignore` file if you are using Git.
-* You will now [create a secret](/workers/platform/environment-variables/#add-secrets-to-your-project) to keep your authentication token confidntial:
+* You will also [create a Secret](/workers/platform/environment-variables/#add-secrets-to-your-project) to keep your authentication token confidential:

 Create a new file called `.dev.vars` with the following structure, and paste in the authentication token (keep the quotes):